 - ISA fee.
 Some providers charge a fee for investing in an individual savings account (ISA).

 These fees can have different names across various platforms.
 Likewise they can come bundled together or be charged separately to add a bit more confusion.
 Let’s go into a bit more detail about what each one means.

-This is a similar fee to the Management Fee and in some instances they may be bundled together.
-This fee will cover the people responsible for holding and investing your money as well as the people managing the associated legal structure of your investments.|
+|Custody fee||Platform fee||Similar to the management fee and in some instances may be bundled with it.
+This covers the people responsible for holding and investing your money as well as the people managing the associated legal structure of your investments.|

 |Transaction fee||Brokerage fee, commission, entry and exit costs, front-end load or back-end load (mutual funds only)||This fee can be charged every time you make a transaction, whether it be a buy or a sell.
 These fees can be either a set amount per trade or a percentage of the transaction amount.
 If you are buying and selling lots of small shares, these fees can add up quickly.|

 |Management fee||Ongoing charges, fund management fee, total expense ratio (TER), internal expenses, total annual charge (TAC), annual account fee.||This fee is generally paid as a percentage of the managed fund and is paid to the fund’s advisor for their advisory and management services.
 Depending on the company, this fee may also cover administrative services related to the fund as well.|

 |Advice fee||Ongoing advice fee, fee for advice, financial advisor fee||This is the fee you will pay if you choose to seek the advice of a financial advisor to assist you with your investments and the related decision making.|